 - Judging will be based on two entry groups: Key Stage 3 (S1/2) and Key Stage 4 (S3/4). - Each entry must be submitted on paper, on one A3 sheet (or two A4 sheets taped together) using one side of the paper only, and may be produced either by hand or by computer. - Entries may be created either by individuals or groups of no more than 4 students. - A maximum of 10 entries per school in each entry group is permitted. - Account will be taken of originality, presentation and effectiveness in communicating with the intended audience. - Only entries that conform to the competition rules and show scientific merit will be considered; note the requirements and consider the suggestions given on the front page. - Evidence of plagiarism, such as downloading text directly from web sites without modification and interpretation, will result in disqualification.
 (MiSAC recommends only reputable sites for research; see www.open.ac.uk/webguide for tips on using the internet.) - Each entry must be clearly labelled on the back with the name and address of the school, the teacher's name, the full name of each contributing student and the entry group, i.e. Key Stage 3 or S1/2 and Key Stage 4 or S3/4. - Entries cannot be returned and may be used for promotional purposes by MiSAC.

 Check list for teachers

 Please tick before submitting entries

 Students' name/s on entry? []

 School name on entry? []

-School address on entry? []
+School address on entry? s 1

-Teacher's name/Email on entry? []

-Key stage on entry? []

-Entry form completed?
-[1